mzeefilexy/shinyTour/README.md

 # shinyTour

-Create guided tour of inputs and groups.
+Create guided tour of inputs and groups of a Shiny app.

+Inside a defined group in `ui.r`, every input label will be registered in a database.
+These entries could be described in edition mode.
+You can write knitr chunk in edit mode, so, there is no limit on what can be displayed in the draggable help boxes.

-This is an experimental implementation, you can expect a lot of changes.
+*This is an experimental implementation, you can expect a lot of changes.*

 # Installation
 ```{r}